 If you’re serious about making compost, you probably need two compost bins.
 Having two compost bins will give you the flexibility that you need.
 When one compost bin is full, you can leave it closed off, while you fill the second compost bin.
 You also have the option of digging compost from one bin to the other.

-Most people who are minded to make compost will set up a single compost bin and start filling it.
-Then, after a while, you find that the compost bin is filling up and you need to think about where else you’re going to put your kitchen our garden waste.
-It may be that you can start extracting finished compost from the base of your compost bin.
-When you do this, the contents of the bin will drop.
+Most people will set up a single compost bin and start filling it.
+Then, after a while, they find that the compost bin is filling up and they need to think about where else they’re going to put their kitchen our garden waste.
+It may be that they can start extracting finished compost from the base of their compost bin.
+Doing this, the contents of the bin will drop.
 This will make space at the top for fresh material.

 In many cases the amount of organic kitchen and garden waste that we generate, gets ahead of us.
 You may get to the point where you find yourself asking: do you need two compost bins?